 |

-The Medical Freedom Amendment is more than law; it is the conscience of democracy finding its voice again.
+The Medical Freedom Amendment is more than Law; it is the conscience of the people finding their voice again.
 Medical Freedom Amendment Ballad

 Unite to Protect Our Rights